 Buyers should include key benchmark dates, such as the date by which implementation of the new software system must occur.

-Buyers should outline the terms of the contract and cancelation policy.
+Buyers should outline the terms of the contract and cancellation policy.

 Evaluate major factors to mitigate risk

 License management software vendors experience minimal supply chain risks.
 The production of this software does not depend on key material inputs, but instead relies on the labor of software engineers.
-The production also requires depreciable assets, like computing hardware and software.
-However, these products have been declining in price, with...
+Due to the heavy reliance on labor to produce the software solution, tariffs do not impact the supply or price...
 Subscribe to learn more.